 Requirements for areas with risk of Yellow Fever

-• Visitors traveling to Curaçao from areas with a risk of Yellow Fever and who are more than six months old need to be vaccinated.
+• Visitors traveling to Curaçao from areas with a risk of Yellow Fever and over six months old need to be vaccinated.

-• Individuals need to showcase their vaccination status upon their entry to the island country.
+• Individuals must showcase their vaccination status upon entry to the island country.

-• Individuals unable to receive vaccination owing to medical reasons need to share their official documents mentioning the reason for exception.
+• Individuals unable to receive vaccination owing to medical reasons must share their official documents mentioning the reason for the exception.

 Visa-free access to Curaçao